-The master's degree requires a minimum of 58 semester hours, at least 39 of which must be earned in nonpracticum courses.
+The master's degree requires a minimum of 64 semester hours.
 Additional semester hours may be required in course work and/or clinical practicum to fulfill the requirements of the appropriate clinical or educator licensures.

 After the first semester in the program, students are required to enroll in 2 semester hours of COMD 687 for four consecutive terms.